maevecrossan/la-luna/AGILE.md

 ## **Sprints**
 ### Sprint 0
 Very early on I had began coding when I saw the project brief using Flask as a way to practice using the framework.
-Therefore, I consider my inital sprint everything I did up until I installed Django and fully understood the assignemnt brief.
+Therefore, I consider my initial sprint everything I did up until I installed Django and fully understood the assingemnt brief.

 During this stage, I also reviewed my user stories and decided to drop some.